mitsuba-renderer/drjit/docs/freeze.rst

    # Without freezing - traces every time
    def func(x):
-       # Complex operations...
-       y = x + 1
+       y = seriously_complicated_code(x)
-       dr.eval(y)
+       dr.eval(y) # ..intermediate evaluations..
-       z = x * 2
-       return z
+       return huge_function(y, x)

    # With freezing - traces only once
    @dr.freeze
    def frozen(x):
-       # Same complex operations...
-       y = x + 1
+       y = seriously_complicated_code(x)
-       dr.eval(y)
+       dr.eval(y) # ..intermediate evaluations..
-       z = x * 2
-       return z
+       return huge_function(y, x)

-Note that the overhead is not fully eliminated, since analyzing the inputs, mapping the kernel's outputs to function outputs, and performing various checks to ensure correctness, still takes some time.
+A call to a function still involves small overheads related to examining the inputs, mapping them to function outputs, and performing checks to ensure correctness.
+However, these costs are proportional to the number of function inputs/outputs rather than the complexity of the computation.

-For debugging purposes, this feature can easily be disabled by setting the :py:attr:`drjit.JitFlag.KernelFreezing` to ``False``.
+For debugging purposes, the freezing feature can easily be disabled by setting the :py:attr:`drjit.JitFlag.KernelFreezing` to ``False``.

 .. code-block:: python